 • Wife: Jenna

 • Hobbies: surfing, automotive mechanics

-• Licensed in 12 different NHRA competition categories
+• Has been licensed in 12 different NHRA competition categories

-• Consultant for Frank Hawley’s NHRA Drag Racing School where he has taught more than 7,000 students since 1998
+• Consultant for Frank Hawley’s NHRA Drag Racing School where he taught more than 7,000 students

 • Former sergeant in U.S. Air Force

 Jack Beckman and the Infinite Hero Foundation Dodge Funny Car team claimed two wins in seven final rounds to finish the 2019 NHRA Mello Yello Drag Racing Series season second in the standings.
 The Dean Antonelli/John Medlen-guided team was a solid threat to contend for the championship throughout the entire Countdown to the Championship, and although Beckman came up just short of clinching a second Funny Car world championship during the final day of the season, he did close out the year with a win.

 Beckman’s two event wins weren’t his only highlights in 2019.
 He secured the pole at three of the last seven races of the season, including the prestigious NHRA U.S. Nationals where he rocketed to a runner-up finish before taking over the points lead at the first race of the Countdown two weeks later.
 His second event win of 2019, occurring at the NHRA Finals, allowed Beckman to check his home track of Auto Club Raceway at Pomona off of his personal win list.

 Since Beckman, a cancer survivor and former U.S. Air Force sergeant, joined Don Schumacher Racing toward the end of the 2006 season, he has amassed a collection of 30 Wally trophies in 63 championship round appearances.